 Gone are the days of help wanted signs in the window and print ads in the paper.
 Today, digital job boards have all but replaced analog methods.
 Your search for your next qualified candidate isn’t limited by location and it’s open to more than just those who read the paper.
-Now, an ATS can automatically target top talent that meet your specific requirements on hundreds of local and national job boards, like CareerBuilder, Glassdoor and Indeed, not to mention social media channels.
+Now, an applicant tracking software can automatly target top talent that meets your specific requirements on hundreds of local and national job boards like, CareerBuilder, Glassdoor and Indeed not to mention social media channels.

 Currently, there are more jobs than seekers, one million more to be exact.
 Companies can no longer rely on targeting just those actively seeking jobs, they must be able to reach passive candidates as well.
 Passive candidates are employed but can be swayed by recruiters that offer a better position or better compensation.
 Using social media specifically opens up a whole new field of potential candidates that you can target based on location, skill level and interest.

 Along with being able to passively recruit candidates based on specific criteria, modern technology allows HR recruiters to automatically screen applicants based on that same set of criteria and more.
 An AI assistant can start capturing candidate information and screen them based on a series of customized questions.
 These “knock out” questions, like asking candidates about their years of experience, degrees or certifications obtained and a willingness to travel, help move them to the next stage of the application process or eliminate them.

 4. It's Easier to Schedule Interviews